somosnlp/somosnlp.org/pages/hackathon/bases.en.md

 ---
-title: Guidelines of Somos NLP Hackathon 2024
+title: Guidelines of SomosNLP Hackathon 2024
 description: All you need to know to submit a good project at the hackathon
 lang: en
 cover: https://somosnlp.github.io/assets/images/eventos/240301_hackathon.jpg